covidgraph/motherlode/README.md

 * Keep track of which dataloaders are allready fed in the graph

-* Keep track of versions of the dataloaders
+* Keep track of versions of the dataloaders (and rerun if updated)

 # How?